Looking for a foreclosure or REO property in ?

 What's an REO?

-Prepared to make an offer?
+Time to make an offer?

-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
-Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
+Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and terminate the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 After you've submitted your offer, you can expect the bank to make a counter offer.
 From there it will be your decision whether to accept their counter, or submit another counter offer.
 Be aware, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
 It's typical for the process of offers and counter offers to take days or even weeks.